 This should outline that product as well as provide a summary of the market problem identification and market problem validation.

 This addresses what problems have been identified in the market that the product solves.
-You can go into detail, particularly if it is a very niche market.
+You can go into detail, particularly if it is a very niche market for your go to market strategy template.

 This slide should address in detail how the product solves the market problem.
 Provide graphs and figures to support the assertion.